Awesome: The LEGO Movie

 - The characters making a brief cameo in the NFL's own Super Bowl commercial, "Together We Make Football".

-- The film getting, at least, nominated for Best Score for "Everything Is Awesome" at the 2015 Academy Award (which unfortunately lost to "Glory" from Selma).
-Even better, getting to preform the song at the awards as well.
+- The film getting, at least, nominated for Best Original Song for "Everything Is Awesome" at the 2015 Academy Award (which unfortunately lost to "Glory" from Selma).
+The song's performance at the 2015 ceremony is pretty spectacular as well.

 - The directors offered to let Liam Neeson record his Bad Cop and Good Cop lines separately to help him stay in character, but Neeson himself insisted on recording them all in real time, switching between the two voices effortlessly.
 This includes the rapid-fire switching when he has to Kragle his parents.